pictoune/pictoune.github.io/configure-ankilingoflash.md

    - Follow the prompts to authenticate with your Google account.
    - Once logged in, you'll see a welcome message and the number of free flashcards remaining.

-4. If you choose to use your own credits or have exhausted your free trial:
+4. If you choose to use your own credits:
    - You'll need to use your own OpenAI API key, which is very cost-effective (a dollar can generate thousands of flashcards).
    - Follow these steps to create and use an OpenAI API key: